RevoU-FSSE-2/week-11-muhammad-avicena/README.md

 - npm install

-# Set up .env, follow the template from `.env.example` file.
-After modify according to your environment then delete `.example`
+# Set up the .env file, follow the template from `.env.example`.

   # PORT
   PORT=5001